Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Anyon dynamics

-In this section we discuss the dynamics of fractionalized quasiparticles under a [111] magnetic field and varying anisotropy.
-We first discuss the the emergence of 1D dispersion of $\epsilon$ fermions induced by the magnetic field in the TC limit, where the majorana excitation is gapped at the order $O(K_z/K)$, and is therefore irrelevant for the low energy dynamics.
-As the anisotropy $K_z/K$ is lowered towards the gapped to gapless transition point, the majoranas and fluxes hybridize as the majorana gap descreases and becomes on the order of the flux gap.
-We present in detail their dynamical signatures in energy and momentum and propose their identification by inelastic light scattering or inelastic polarized neutron scattering as “smoking gun” signatures of fractionalization in the Abelian QSL phase.
+We show from perturbation theory that the aforementioned 1D dispersion arises from the fractionalized $\epsilon$ fermions induced by the [111] magnetic field in the low energy gauge sector of the anisotropic abelian QSL.
+However, as the anisotropy $K_z/K$ is lowered towards the gapped to gapless transition point, the majoranas and fluxes hybridize as the majorana gap decreases and becomes on the order of the flux gap.
+We show that the dynamical structure factor and the dispersion of $\epsilon$ anyon changes qualitatively in this regime -- to the leading order the dispersion is dominated by the one dimensional dynamics of $\epsilon$ anyon, however there are significant changes to the spectral weights in momentum space.
+These changes in the spectral properties can be understood as arising from the hybridization between the $\epsilon$ anyons and matter majoranas.